 Rudy Youngblood (Jaguar Paw), Raoul Trujillo (Zero Wolf), Gerardo Tacarena (Middle Eye), Delia Hernandez (Seven), Jonathan Brewer (Blunted), Morris Birdyellowhead (Flint Sky), Carlos Emilio Baez (Turtles Run), Ramirez Amilcar (Curl Nose), Israel Contreras (Smoke Frog), Israel Rios (Cocoa Leaf), Ricardo Diaz Mendoza (Cut Rock), Rodolfo Palacios (Snake Ink), Ariel Galvan (Hanging Moss), Bernardo Ruiz (Drunkards Four), Fernando Hernandez (High Priest), Maria Isabel Diaz (Mother-in-Law), Rafael Velez (King), Diana Botello (Queen)

-A tribe in the South American jungle are attacked by the more advanced Holcene people.
-Many of the tribe are slaughtered, while the rest are captured and taken as sacrifices to the gods in the Holcene city.
+A tribe in the South American jungle are attacked by more advanced invaders.
+Many of the tribe are slaughtered, while the rest are captured and taken as sacrifices to the gods in the invaders’ city.
 However, a fortuitous eclipse causes the sacrifices to be cancelled.
 The remaining prisoners are released to be hunted for fun.
-One of the prisoners, Jaguar Paw, escapes and flees back through the jungle to his pregnant wife, overcoming vast odds single-handedly as the Holcenes come in pursuit.
-In so doing, Jaguar Paw comes to fulfil a prophecy given by a plague-infected girl that he will cause the downfall of the Holcene civilization.
+One of the prisoners, Jaguar Paw, escapes and flees back through the jungle to his pregnant wife, overcoming vast odds single-handedly as the invaders come in pursuit.
+In so doing, Jaguar Paw comes to fulfil a prophecy given by a plague-infected girl that he will cause the downfall of the Mayan civilization.

 2006 was Mel Gibson’s annus horriblus.
 First there was his DUI arrest, which would merely have been another star’s drunken embarrassment that might have been forgotten the following week, had Gibson’s drunken anti-Semitic rant to the arresting officers been broadcast across newspaper headline around the world.
 This resulted in huge protests from American Jewish groups that forced Gibson to go into overdrive on public apology.
 Gibson’s directorial effort Apocalypto, which opened a few months after this brouhaha exploded, was widely predicted to be a box-office failure because of his suddenly poisoned name.
 Despite all of this, Apocalypto ended up being a fair success upon opening.